nzmpi/evm-runners-solutions/README.md

 The filename of the template src file is composed of

-1. The identifier, e.g. S01E01 or S01E02
+1. The identifier, e.g. `S01E01` or `S01E02`
 2. Dash
-3. The level name
+3. The name of the level

 e.g. `S01E03-Fibonacci.sol`

 ### levels.toml

-Add your level info to the levels.toml file.
+Add your level info to the `levels.toml` file.
 See the example below.

 ```toml
 [[levels]]